East County Library: History

-The new building is 13 times the size of the original library, and was designed as a "superbranch" to "usher in a new era in library services in both Gresham and the entire county system."
-Upgrades included a computer lab/media center, a community room, a teen study area, a children's room, a conference room, skylights, and a tower to help it blend in with the surrounding shopping center.
+This building was 13 times the size of the original library, and was designed as a "superbranch" to "usher in a new era in library services in both Gresham and the entire county system."
 With space for 75,000 volumes, the 20000 ft2 library building was designed as the Multnomah County system's second-largest, behind Portland's Central Library.
-The original library building was purchased by the Gresham Historical Society, which turned it into a museum as well as housing its main headquarters there.
+New amenities in this library included a computer lab/media center, a community room, a teen study area, a children's room, a conference room, skylights, and a tower to help it blend in with the surrounding shopping center.